DrBotic/APS-Mobile-App/README.md

-# dependenices installed:
+# Introduction

-# npm install @react-navigation/native
+#  This repository contains the front-end for the APS mobile application, designed to track the installation process to allow transpanency for the client and business.

-# npm install react-native-screens react-native-safe-area-context
+# Dependencies
-# npm install @react-navigation/native-stack
+#

-# npm install @react-navigation/bottom-tabs
+# Getting Started

-# npm install react-native-vector-icons
+# Prerequisities
-# npm install --save react-native-vector-icons
+#  1. Java 17-20: Ensure Java 17-20 is installed on your local machine.
+Download here: "https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html"
-# npm i zustand
+#  2.

-# npm i immer
+# Setting Up the Database Connection
-# npm i @react-native-async-storage/async-storage
+#  1.

-# npm i --save-dev @type/react-native-vector-icons
+# Installation
-# npm i lottie-react-native
+#  1. Clone the repository git clone "https://github.com/IbrahimaDiallo32/Anderson-Power-Services-Mobile-App.git".

-# Don't know if we need right now:
+#  2. Open the project in Visual Studio Code.

-# npm install react-native-svg
+#  3. Ensure Java 17-20 is selected as the project JDK for Visual Studio Code.
-# npm install --save-dev react-native-svg-transformer
+#  4. Run front-end application by 'npx react-native start' or 'npm start'.